Aex66/KITS-API/README.md

    res.executionTime
 })
 ```
-This event will be triggered when a kit is successfully claimed
+This event will be triggered when a kit is successfully claimed. <br>
 Propertys: <br>
 -kitName: string (The name of the kit that has been claimed) <br>
 -player: @minecraft/server.Player (The player who claimed the kit) <br>